mnaganov/mnaganov.github.io/2021/08/automatic-gain-control.md

 [![](https://1.bp.blogspot.com/-_TmhvTrkHU4/YSLd0449y9I/AAAAAAAATyU/Gv-6ujF9tDUIPRYMxwIN-VDOv_cG8XL_ACLcBGAsYHQ/s16000/agc_hwr_loop.png)](https://1.bp.blogspot.com/-_TmhvTrkHU4/YSLd0449y9I/AAAAAAAATyU/Gv-6ujF9tDUIPRYMxwIN-VDOv_cG8XL_ACLcBGAsYHQ/s780/agc_hwr_loop.png)

-The level analyzer is a half-wave rectifier, thus we only see only positive samples of the *output* signal as the **a** variable.
+The level analyzer is a half-wave rectifier, thus we only see positive samples of the *output* signal as the **a** variable.
 This output is being smoothed by an LPF filter with a cut-off frequency of about **16 Hz** (**10 ms**—that's the **1/5th** of the modulation frequency), and the